puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/using-api/server-side-apply.md

 **update**, or through a **patch** operation that does not use Server-Side Apply.
-Doing so is highly discouraged, but might be a reasonable option to try if, for example, the `.metadata.managedFields` get into an inconsistent state (which should not happen in normal operations).
+Doing so is highly discouraged, but might be a reasonable option to try if, for example, the `.metadata.managedFields` get into an inconsistent state (which should not happen in typical operations).

 The format of `managedFields` is [described](/docs/reference/kubernetes-api/common-definitions/object-meta/#System) in the Kubernetes API reference.